-- 6.1 This Chapter sets out the assessments of all policies included in the Draft Bassetlaw Local Plan (November 2020).
-These assessments are presented in relation to the chapter of the Draft Bassetlaw Local Plan in which they appear.
-Appraisal work in relation to the policies that were included in the Draft Bassetlaw Local Plan (January 2020) was previously undertaken between September and November 2019 and draft assessments were sent to Bassetlaw District Council along with a number of recommendations to mitigate negative effects and maximise the positive sustainability effects of the policies.
+- 6.1 This Chapter sets out the assessments of all policies included in the Publication (Regulation 19) Bassetlaw Local Plan (August 2021).
+These assessments are presented in relation to the chapter of the Publication Local Plan in which they appear. - 6.2 Appraisal work in relation to the policies that were included in the Draft Bassetlaw Local Plan (January 2020) was previously undertaken between September and November 2019 and draft assessments were sent to Bassetlaw District Council along with a number of recommendations to mitigate negative effects and maximise the positive sustainability effects of the policies.
 The Council revised the policies to take these recommendations and other evidence into account, and the assessments were updated accordingly.
-Chapter 6 in the January 2020 SA Report for the Draft Local Plan set out the appraisal findings, taking account of any changes to the policies in light of the recommendations made in the SA. - The Council has now made further changes to the policies in the November 2020 version of the Draft Local Plan and the appraisal work presented in this chapter has been updated to reflect those changes.
-Table 6.1 at the end of this chapter sets out the recommendations LUC made to the Council in 2019 in relation to early draft versions of the policies and how the Council responded to these.
-It should be noted that, where residual negative effects remain, it may be possible to mitigate these and other policies from the Draft Local Plan that would help to ensure mitigation measures are required have been listed in Table 8.1.
-Recommendations for any additional mitigation not already in the Local Plan were considered during the update of the appraisal work, and only one further recommendation has been made, in relation to policy 35: Houses in Multiple Occupation and this is stated below the policy assessment and again at the end of this chapter. - 6.3 Some of the Draft Local Plan policies allocate sites for development.
+Chapter 6 in the January 2020 SA Report for the Draft Local Plan set out the appraisal findings, taking account of any changes to the policies in light of the recommendations made in the SA. - 6.3 The Council then made further changes to the policies in the November 2020 version of the Draft Local Plan and the appraisal work was updated reflect those changes, as presented in Chapter 6 of the November 2020 SA Report.
+The appraisal work in this chapter has now been further updated to reflect the changes that the Council has made to the policies and site allocations in the current Publication version of the Local Plan. - 6.4 Table 6.11 at the end of this chapter sets out the recommendations that LUC made to the Council in 2019 in relation to early draft versions of the policies and how the Council responded to these.
+It should be noted that, where residual negative effects remain, it may be possible to mitigate these other policies in the Local Plan that would help to ensure mitigation measures are required have been listed in Table 8.1 in Chapter 8. - 6.5 Some of the Local Plan policies allocate sites for development.
 These 'site allocation policies' relate to site options that were assessed earlier in the SA process, as set out in Chapter 5 and Appendix 6.
 However, the assessments of site allocations presented in this chapter take into account the requirements of the accompanying policy, therefore the assessments and effects differ somewhat from the assessment of sites presented in Chapter 5 and Appendix 6.

-SA Findings for Bassetlaw's Vision and Objectives
+Vision and Objectives

-6.4 The potential sustainability effects of the Vision and Objectives are set out below.
+6.6 The likely sustainability effects of the Vision and Strategic Objectives are set out below.